 An important message from Moke Simon, Chair of the Board of Supervisors.

-Written comments on any agenda item sent to [email protected] by Monday, 3/30, at 5pm, will be included in the public record.
+Please write the Clerk to the Board of Supervisors, [email protected], to schedule.
+Additionally, written comments regarding any agenda item may be submitted to [email protected] by Monday, 3/23, at 5pm, for inclusion in the public record.
 Please note the item number addressed by any written comment.

-Video of all Board of Supervisors and Planning Commission meetings will still be accessible through the County website and Lake County PEG TV (TV8).
+For those interested in viewing any discussion item, Board and Planning Commission meetings will be accessible through the County website and Lake County PEG TV (TV8).
 Agendas and live and archived video are available at:

 If you have public health-related questions about COVID-19, please direct them to [email protected], or call Public Health’s COVID-19 line, at 707-263-8174.